This has been a strange year!

 Despite that, we are going to argue today that investing through Mutual Funds is a better idea than direct equity.

 Well, the caveat is that this is true for a vast majority of people around us.
-There will certainly be exception of a few people who can spend time and energy to research on direct equity investments.
+There will certainly be exceptions for a few people who can spend time and energy to research direct equity investments.

 Why do we say so?
 The answer is below.

-What it takes to ace direct equity investment?
+What does it take to ace direct equity investment?

 Short answer: Research.

-Long answer: Ability to read between the lines when reading news about companies and industry, a knack for thinking ahead of the curve basis the previous two, deduced information that others might not have, and lastly, capacity to handle big big losses!
+Long answer: Ability to read between the lines when reading news about companies and industry, a knack for thinking ahead of the curve based on the previous two, deduced information that others might not have, and lastly, capacity to handle big losses!

 Accordingly, all our conversations on direct equity investments start with the last question first!
 That is surprisingly the weakest link.